 I decided to use soy curls as the base of the filling.
 Soy curls are a 100% natural product.
 Made of just soy beans, they are soaked and then cooked.
 While cooking they get stirred and when done they are dried into these hard curls/pieces.
 Nothing added.
 The only thing we need to do is to re hydrate them before use.
 I guess you could also make a soy free filling with may be lentils or use the recipe of the Shiitake Bean Burgers I have on the site adding the seasonings I use here.
 I used to avoid soy, I still do the processed types, but I have learned much about the benefits of soy from people like dr. Micheal Greger from the How Not To Die book and I do add it to our meals.
 Things like tofu, tempeh, soy yogurt and soy milk are now a part of our diet, a great source of protein.

-I made the filling with red onion, mushrooms, parsley, of course paprika powder, a little nutritional yeast and cooked buckwheat.
-My mom always made them wit rice, next time I will try that too.
-So making this for our actual Christmas dinner!
+The filling is made with red onion, mushrooms, parsley, of course paprika powder, a little nutritional yeast and cooked buckwheat.
+My mom always made them with rice, next time I will try that too.

 When the filling was done I pulsed it a bit to make it more stick together.
 You just have to fill the cabbage leaves and roll them up.